tzekid/tzekid.github.io/src/prose.md

     Dieses harmonischen Rabatzes, erläuternd,
     Und indessen auf den Irrtum der Menschheit hindeutend.

+# Some newer ones

+## A Stranger

+    A want from me would come as rude
+    A want from her'd be ridiculed •
+    A flirty look is what it takes
+    To catch her smile and gaze.

+    As my station's coming by
+    She delights me a "Goodbye" •
+    Letting the scenery develope
+    I'm left a heart of woe and hope.

 # A Barbaric Tale

 ## A Barbaric Tale - Prologue